maxsonBraunLab/atac_seq/README.md

 ## Outputs

+All of the following are in the `data` directory.

 * Quality Control

   * Fragment length distribution plot
   * Fraction of Reads in Peaks (FRiP) per sample

-  * PCA of all replicates
-* Table of QC metrics per sample (e.g. number of reads before and after removing mitochondrial reads, duplicate reads, poorly mapping reads)
+* Table of QC metrics per sample at the alignment, peak calling, and differential expression stage.

-* Counts table of peaks (rows are intervals, columns are samples)
+* Raw counts table of peaks (rows are intervals, columns are samples)

 * Fraction of Reads in Peaks (FRiP) per sample
-* Consensus peaks among _n_ replicates (_n_ is configurable)

 * Read pileup tracks in bigwig format **in progress**

 * Differentially open chromatin regions for all unique combinations of conditions.

   * Instead of specifying contrasts explicitly, the pipeline will assess all unique combinations of conditions.

-* Processed data (tracks, QC metrics, counts table) are in `data` directory.
+* Consensus peaks among _n_ replicates (_n_ is configurable).
+This is in the `samples` folder.

-## Methods
+  # Methods

 ![](rulegraph.svg).

 # References